lareaulab/psix/README.md

 This section was written with smart-seq2 data in mind, but running Psix on UMI data is not much different.
 For the specifics on running Psix on UMI-based scRNA-seq data, go to **Running Psix in UMI data**.

-Psix requires three inputs from the user:
+Psix requires four inputs from the user:
 * A directory containing SJ.out.tab files from STAR.
 This is used to calculate the exon's observed $\hat{\Psi}$.
 * A matrix of gene expression in transcripts per million (TPM; for smart-seq2 data only).
 This is used to estimate the captured mRNA molecules per observation.
 * A low-dimensional cell space; e.g., a PCA projection of normalized gene expression.
 This is used to define cell neighborhoods.
+* A cassette exon annotation of splice junctions.
+Ready-to-use mouse (mm10) and human (hg38) annotations are provided [here](http://github.com/laeraulab/psix/annotations/).

 ### Mapping and preprocessing scRNA-seq data